Easy Easter Dirt Cake

 An easy no-bake Easter dirt cake with Oreos, chocolate pudding, and creamy Cool Whip filling.
-This make-ahead Easter dessert has layers of flavor with a cute garden bunny decoration perfect for Easter entertaining at home.
+This make-ahead dessert has layers of flavor with cute garden decorations including chocolate bunny, candy carrots, and candy eggs, perfect for an Easter party at home.

 Technically this is more of a pudding dessert than a cake, but the flavors and display are still delicious and festive!